zxol/react-component-publish/README.md

 - One for building the published component `webpack.publish.js`
 - One for viewing the component in the dev server. `webpack.testServer.js`

-Note that they are seperate, so any additions you make will have to be mirrored in both files if you want to use the dev server.
+Note that they are separate, so any additions you make will have to be mirrored in both files, if you want to use the dev server.
 If anyone knows a better way to do this, please let me know.